Wolf Trap Farm National Park

 In addition to her land donation, Mrs. Shouse also offered more than $2 million to build the Filene Center for performances.
 The groundbreaking for the Filene Center came two years later and in 1969, the park hosted its first concert.

 In 1982, a fire destroyed the Filene Center.
 People from around the world joined in to raise money.
 A total of $29 million was raised from over 16,000 donors in 47 states and five foreign countries.
 President Ronald Reagan and former Presidents Nixon and Jimmy Carter also hosted a star-studded three-hour telethon that raised over $390,000 for the new Filene Center.
-The USPS also issued its first stamp honoring Wolf Trap Park as part of a series honoring Washington, DC cultural attractions.
+Additionally, the USPS issued its first stamp honoring Wolf Trap Park as part of a series honoring Washington, DC, cultural attractions.
 Thanks to all these efforts, the Filene Center reopened in June 1984.

 In 2002, the park’s name was changed to the Wolf Trap National Park for the Performing Arts.
 Today, Wolf Trap hosts about 95 shows every season from May to September for about 424,000 visitors.